AlbertoV5/tosclib/docs/index.rst

 For more go to the `TouchOSC control reference. <https://hexler.net/touchosc/manual/controls>`_

-And more details on the `TouchOSC scripting reference <https://hexler.net/touchosc/manual/script>`_
+And more details on the `TouchOSC scripting reference. <https://hexler.net/touchosc/manual/script>`_

 .. attention::